Get Inside Tips on How to Select Your TEFL Course Location & Date

 Have you made a definitive decision on your teaching destination, or are you trying to keep your options open?

-Taking an in-person course in Chicago, San Diego (or any domestic course) or online typically offers more flexibility.
+Taking an in-person course in Chicago (or any domestic course) or online typically offers more flexibility.
 Work towards the goal of being abroad for a certain hiring season (if face-to-face interviews are required in your country of choice), but reach out to schools in countries that hire in advance in the meantime.

 Takeaways - When should you start?